tuhdo/toy-rest-server/Readme.txt

   + Talk and retrieve the answer from Lisp server.
   + Respond the result to the client, either 200 OK for correct answer, or 400 Bad Request for wrong answer.

+- All unit tests passed.

+- Tested on Fedora Linux 23 and OSX EL Captain version 10.11.14.